How to Pass the Ontario Real Estate Exam

 Once you see that pattern, the study strategy follows from it.
 You are not preparing to recall definitions.
 You are preparing to recognize duties, relationships, and timing inside a story, quickly and reliably.

-Read every explanation, not just the ones you got wrong
+Why read every answer explanation, not only the ones you got wrong?

 This is the habit that separates effective practice from busywork.
 Every ExamPass question explains all four options: why the correct answer is correct, and why each wrong option is wrong, including the misconception it is built on.
 When you get a question right, read the explanation anyway.
 Sometimes you were right for the wrong reason, and that gap will cost you on a differently worded question later.